swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 of the automatic pinning default for their package.

-The pins file will *not* override manifest specified version requirements and it will be an error (with proper diagnostics) if there is a conflict between the pins and the manifest specification.
+The pins file will *not* override manifest specified version requirements and it will be a warning if there is a conflict between the pins and the manifest specification.

 The pins file will also not influence dependency resolution for dependent packages;
 for example if application A depends on library B which in turn depends on library C,